 This is the challenge the Tenure Facility has been set up to correct.
 In the first five years, the Tenure Facility has assisted indigenous peoples and local communities secure more than 4.2 million hectares of land and forest in the most pristine locations in the natural world.
 They have also strengthened protection over 2.4 million hectares reserved for Indigenous Peoples living in voluntary isolation.

-–In many places we see increasing violence, forced displacement and even assassinations of indigenous leaders and other environment and human rights defenders in areas with unclear land rights, says Ola Elvestuen, Norwegian Minister of Climate and Environment.
+“In many places, we see increasing violence, forced displacement and even assassinations of indigenous leaders and other environmental and human rights defenders in areas with unclear land rights”, said Ola Elvestuen, Norwegian Minister of Climate and Environment.

 The Norwegian International Climate and Forest initiative was established in 2008 following Norway’s pledge to spend up to USD 500 million per year to enable developing countries to reduce emissions from deforestation and forest degradation.

 – Where Indigenous Peoples and local communities have secure rights to manage their forests, backed by supportive government policies and enforcement, there is substantially less deforestation and conflict than in state protected areas, or areas licensed for private, commercial use.
 Securing the land rights reduces the vulnerability of both forests and communities, and thus keeps vast quantities of carbon out of the atmosphere, the Minister says.